2018 State Hazard Mitigation Plan (SHMP) Update

 - Protect, restore and enhance Vermont’s natural resources to promote healthy, resilient ecosystems.

-- Enhance the resilience of our built environment - our towns, infrastructure, buildings, and cultural assets.
+- Enhance the resilience of our built environment - our communities, infrastructure, buildings, and cultural assets.

-- Develop and implement plans and policies that create resilient natural systems and built environments.
+- Develop and implement plans and policies that create resilient natural systems, built environments and communities.

 - Create a common understanding of – and coordinated approach to – mitigation planning and action.